Chapter 20 Wednesday, 1130 hours (11:30 AM)

 I understand that you may not be able to help me in this without losing support of the others in your group, so let me suggest something.
 If during your noon or 6 PM telecast, you use the phrase, "We have sacrificed much" Ill understand that to mean you will manage not to guard the Fordham Road side of the Zoo around 7 AM.
 Well then send in some of our people to bring this crisis to an end.
 Please help me with this as we dont want to see this turn into a blood bath.

 "A blood bath?" laughed Joshua silently.
 He crumpled up the letter and tossed it in a wastebasket.
 He turned toward the door, paused, and returned to fish the letter back out of the trash.
 "We have sacrificed much," he said reading the letter.
 Again he crumpled and tossed the letter.
-Now he had to hurry since the broadcast was in five minutes.
+Now he had to hurry since the broadcast was in under five minutes.
 No time to prepare.
 Hed have to wing it.

 "You didnt have to do it," said George.
 "Why did you do it?"